PaulDaviesC/Logging-limits.conf/DOC.md

 So far only the cpu soft time limit can only be logged.
 This due to the fact that audit system does not log non core dump signals.
 When a process hits the soft limit ,  it gets delivered a SIGXCPU signal and if it gets kiled due to that then that  gets logged.
-However when a process hits hard limit , it
+However when a process hits hard limit , it gets delivered a SIGKILL signal and nothing is logged.

+*Note* : No specific rules has to be written in audit to make it log the SIGXCPU signal.

 #### Stack (stack)